 All rugs are handmade by skilled artisans, or in a specialty manufacturing facility, and are checked to meet quality standards before shipment.
 The following seven simple facts will help you to understand your rug and prolong its life.

 No two rugs are the same.
-Slight color variations are common for handmade rugs, as dye lots may change
+Slight color variations are common for handmade rugs, as dye lots may change over a period of time.

 Odors are caused by dyes, yarns, and shipping for long distances in sealed wrap.
 Most odors dissipate within a week once the rug is removed from the shipping wrap.